versatiles-org/versatiles-documentation/guides/local_server_mac.md

-# How to run a local VersaTiles server on MacOS
+# How to run a local VersaTiles server on macOS

 In this guide, we will explain how to set up and run a local VersaTiles server.
 We will also discuss how to download the necessary files and start the server with an optional frontend.